natasha-flowers/icu_outcomes_capstone/index.md

 2. Pollard, T., Johnson, A., Raffa, J., Celi, L. A., Badawi, O., & Mark, R. (2019). eICU Collaborative Research Database (version 2.0).
 PhysioNet. <https://doi.org/10.13026/C2WM1R>.

 ## About Us
 This website is the final deliverable for our capstone project as part of the course W210: Synthetic Capstone in the UC Berkeley Master of Information and Data Science (MIDS) program.
-We took the course in the spring term of 2022 with Puya Vahabi and Alberto Todeschini.
+We took the course in the spring of 2022 with Puya Vahabi and Alberto Todeschini.
 More information about us is below.

 Dahler Battle
 [[Linked-in]](https://www.linkedin.com/in/dahlerbattle/)